look/query-parser/tutorial/build_a_query_parser.md

      :must_not=>[{:match=>{:title=>{:query=>"hat"}}}]}}}
 ```

-Now we have a bool query ready to send to Elasticsearch!
+Now we have a `bool` query ready to send to Elasticsearch!

 **XXX** Add a script that readers can run to execute queries?

 ## Phrase queries

 Another important feature for a query parser is to be able to match phrases.
 In Elasticsearch, this is done with a [match_phrase](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-match-query-phrase.html) query.
-The `match_phrase` query can be used as input for the `bool` query, just like the `BooleanTermQuery` used the `match` query.
-In our query language an example query might look like:
+A `match_phrase` query can be used as input for a `bool` query, just like we previously used the `match` query.
+In our query language, an example query might look like:

     "cat in the hat" -green +ham